 That said, I later joined the Air National Guard after an 8.5-year break in service.
 This is not the way most people transition into the Guard or Reserves.
 But it can be an option, and it has worked out well for me.

 There is no right or wrong time to separate from the military – only what is right for your specific situation.

-How to Plan Your Exit, Even When You Don’t Know When it Will Be: I recorded this episode of our podcast with military veteran, Mark Deal.
-In it, we discussed how we crafted our military experiences from day one to give us career options both in or out of the military.
-This is a great resource for those of you who are still young in your career, or who aren’t sure where the next fork in the road will take them.
+How to Plan Your Exit, Even When You Don’t Know When it Will Be: I recorded this episode of our podcast with military veteran Mark Deal.
+In it, we discussed how we crafted our military experiences from day one to give us career options both in and out of the military.
+This is a great resource for those who are still young in their career or aren’t sure where the next fork in the road will take them.

 Let’s take a deeper look into military service and when it might be a good time for you to separate from the military and try your hand at different career opportunities.